GoogleCloudPlatform/java-docs-samples/iot/api-client/manager/README.md

                      -algorithm=<RS256|ES256>"
 ```

-For example, if your project ID is `blue-jet-123`, your service account
+For example, if your project ID is `blue-jet-123`, the Cloud region associated
-credentials are stored in your home folder in creds.json and you have generated
+with your device registry is europe-west1, and you have generated your
-your credentials using the [`generate_keys.sh`](../generate_keys.sh) script
+credentials using the [`generate_keys.sh`](../generate_keys.sh) script
 provided in the parent folder, you can run the sample as:

 ```